anycable/anycable/etc/envoy/Readme.md

 # Using AnyCable-Go with Envoy

+**NOTE:** The example configuration works with v1.16, but no longer valid for the latest versions of Envoy.
+PRs are welcomed!

 [Envoy](https://www.envoyproxy.io) is a modern proxy service which support HTTP2 and gRPC.

 We can use Envoy for load balancing and zero-disconnect deployments.